zeropaper/x-neutrino-basic/README.md

   ```
   In order to find additional configuration you will have to
   *R*ead *T*he *F*ine *M*anual (starting at https://neutrino.js.org/presets/neutrino-preset-web/ )

+<detail><summary>Advanced HTML template</summary>

-- if you need to customize the HTML even further, you may want to find the template which used by Neutrino / Webpack to render the index.html
+If you need to customize the HTML even further, you may want to find the template which used by Neutrino / Webpack to render the index.html
   It took me a bit of time but after following the white rabbit.
   I first looked at the `neutrino-middleware-html-template` (which was mentioned in the docs of the `neutrino-preset-web`).
   This lead me to the `html-webpack-template` module and I found the